Warbirdnut/myeditor/README.md

 # myeditor

-A text editor written using Python and the tkinter library
+This is my introduction to Python and the tkinter library.